Trail Marking System

 Trail Intersection marker

 A blue disc with a figure of a hiker located about six feet from the ground marks the way along most Carlisle town trails.
 Some of the older trails have a blue paint blaze the size of a dollar bill.
-Trail markers for some of the older conservation parcels, such as Davis and Greenough, are red paint blazes or can tops.
+Historically trail markers for some of the older conservation parcels such as Davis, Greenough, and Great Meadows, have the original red paint blazes or can tops.
 Trails in Great Brook Farm State Park are marked with paint blazes or blue plastic triangles.

 Trails Marker